project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-24-brooke-sauer-on-closing-the-gap-between-growers-agronomists-and-technology.md

 ---
-title: Episode 24- Brooke Sauer On Closing The Gap Between Growers, Agronomists And Technology
+title: Episode 24 Brooke Sauer On Closing The Gap Between Growers Agronomists And Technology
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2018-06-06)